Multiple deaths in school bus fire in Thailand: PM

 “For those still missing, we are not clear yet.”

-The bus was carrying students from Uthai Thani province when a tyre burst on a highway in a northern Bangkok suburb, sending the vehicle crashing into a barrier, a rescue worker said in footage broadcast on local TV.
+The disaster began when a tyre burst on a highway in a northern Bangkok suburb around 12:30 pm (0530 GMT), sending the bus crashing into a barrier and bursting into flames, rescuers said.

-The bus was running on compressed gas and the crash ignited its fuel tanks, the rescue worker said.

 Video footage from the scene showed flames engulfing the bus as it burned under an overpass, huge clouds of dense black smoke billowing into the sky.